multiscaleflowx/multiscaleflowx.github.io/_contribution-guide/format.md

 cp 2020-07-01-yonghao-sina-join-mfx.md 2021-09-14-nature-paper-hooray.md
 ```

-Now edit the new file to add the content what you want using a text editor of your choice.
+Now edit the new file to add the content that you want using a text editor of your choice.
 By the time you're done, hopefully you have something like this:

 ```
 ---